-Study plan for MAMN-GFFYS Physical Oceanography, spring 2020
+Study plan for MAMN-GFFYS Physical Oceanography, fall 2021

 The master's programme leads to the degree Master of Science in Meteorology and Oceanography.
 It is a two year programme (120 ECTS credits).

 The Master's programme in Meteorology and Oceanography with study specialization in Physical Oceanography gives the student a thorough understanding of the physics and especially the dynamics of the ocean; e.g. the tides, upwelling, mixing processes, and interactions with the atmosphere and the biosphere.

 The Master's Programme in Meteorology and Oceanography with study specialization in Physical Oceanography provides a broad foundation and a good understanding of current issues in the field.
 The programme covers topics from local (fjord, coastal and shelf circulation) to global scale.
 The study also covers the use of statistical and numerical methods, oceanographic observations, and theoretical analysis

 On completion of the programme the candidate will have the following learning outcomes defined in terms of knowledge, skills and general competence: